-- B. Board Exemptions.
-The Board may order a particular Personal Service Contract exempt from competitive solicitation requirements.
-A request for an exemption shall contain the following: - 1.
-Findings to Support No Favoritism.
-It is unlikely that such exemption will encourage favoritism in the awarding of the Contract or substantially diminish competition; and - 2.
-Findings to Support Substantial Cost Savings.
-The awarding of the Contract pursuant to the exemption will result in substantial cost savings to the Commission; or - 3.
-Findings to Support Unique Qualifications.
+- 1. Findings to Support No Favoritism.
+It is unlikely that such exemption will encourage favoritism in the awarding of the Contract or substantially diminish competition; and - 1.
+2. Findings to Support Substantial Cost Savings.
+The awarding of the Contract pursuant to the exemption will result in substantial cost savings to the Commission; or - 2.
+3. Findings to Support Unique Qualifications.
 The nature or scope of services desired by the Commission requires a specific Contractor with unique qualifications, experience or knowledge otherwise unavailable, such as extensive expertise in a relatively narrow technical area or project. - C. Executive Director Exemptions.
 The Executive Director may order a particular Personal Services Contract that does not exceed the Executive Director's delegated expenditure authority exempt from competitive solicitation requirements.
-A request for exemption should contain the same information as set forth in Section B above. - D. Emergency Exemptions.
-The Board or Executive Director may exempt any Personal Service Contract otherwise subject to competitive bidding requirements upon written findings that substantiate that an Emergency exists as set forth in ORS279B.085 and describe the method used for the selection of the particular Contractor.
+A request for exemption should contain the same information as set forth in Section B above. - Personal Service Contract otherwise subject to competitive bidding requirements upon written findings that substantiate that an Emergency exists as set forth in ORS 279B.085080 and describe the method used for the selection of the particular Contractor.
 If the Contract amount exceeds the Executive Director's expenditure authority, the Board shall approve the expenditure in advance or be requested to ratify the Contract either at a special Commission meeting or at the next regularly scheduled Commission meeting. - a.
 Emergency Contract Scope.
 Although no dollar limitation applies to Emergency Contracts, the scope of the Contract shall be limited to the Work that is necessary and appropriate to remedy the conditions creating the Emergency as described in the declaration. - b.
 Emergency Contract Modification.
 Emergency Contracts may be modified by Amendment to address conditions described in the original declaration. - E. Renewals.
-Personal Service Contracts that are being renewed or extended in accordance with their terms are not considered to be newly issued

-Contracts and are not subject to competitive procurement procedures.
+Personal Service Contracts that are being renewed or extended in accordance with their terms are not considered to be newly issued Contracts and are not subject to competitive procurement procedures.
 The Board may authorize any Contract renewal or extension.
-The Executive Director may authorize extensions and Contract renewals provided that the aggregate amount of the Contract, including any extension or renewal does not exceed the Executive Director's expenditure authority.
+The Executive Director may authorize extensions and Contract renewals provided that the aggregate amount of the Contract, including any extension or renewal does not exceed the Executive Director's expenditure authority. - F. Developer Services Agreement.
+The Purchasing Manager may establish a Developer Services Agreement to retain a Contractor to provide development and coordination services for a redevelopment project pursuant to ORS Chapter 457 without a solicitation process.